 It was all these factors, and more, that inspired us to come up with our training membership package, because we could see how to use our boat sharing model to make such bespoke learning both feasible and affordable, and with a unique mix of sail and power boat options.
 It wouldn’t just be about preparing for competence-based testing, although that could be part of it as we are an RYA training centre.
 Most importantly we wanted to create an environment where members could spend as much training time on the water as they wanted during the year, and be able to focus on the specific things that mattered to them, whether in a small group setting or on a 1:1 basis with an instructor.

-Individual tuition is important at all levels, but equally we could also see that our member community had an important role to play, as the ability to work in groups alongside like-minded sailors who you can get to know over time, enables real team development and skills sharing.
+Individual tuition is important at all levels, but equally we could also see that our member community had an important role to play, as the ability to work in groups alongside like-minded boaters who you can get to know over time, enables real team development and skills sharing.

 We knew the supportive group environment could also play an important role in helping with moving into skippering for the first time, which can seem daunting; whereas skippering on a boat you have got to know over time, with familiar faces as team members, can smooth that transition.